JoshuaKGoldberg/mock-react-redux/docs/FAQs.md

                               redux-mock-store
 ```

-`mock-redux` completely swaps out the _`react-redux`_ library from your code, leaving your unit tests just testing the logic in your React components.
+`mock-redux` completely swaps out the _`react-redux`_ library from your code, leaving your tests just testing the logic in your React components.

 ```
 react <-----> react-redux ...